 Capital Assets.
-The District's investment in capital assets for its governmental type activities as of June 30, 2022 totals \$103.0 million (net of accumulated depreciation).
+The District's investment in capital assets for its governmental type activities as of June 30, 2023 totals \$185.2 million (net of accumulated depreciation).
 This investment includes all land, buildings, and equipment.
-The total increase in investment in capital assets for the current year was \$40.8 million, due to various large construction projects largely ending last year and limited additions for the current fiscal year.
+The total increase in investment in capital assets for the current year was \$82.3 million, due to various large construction projects.